 1. What would you like to learn?

-A survey conducted by the student lettings app SPCE found that course content and structure is the most important factor for students in the UK when considering what and where they’d like to study.
+A survey conducted by the student lettings app SPCE found that course content and structure are the most important factors for students in the UK when considering what and where they’d like to study.

-Discovering more about course content can help you find a course that’ll teach what you want to learn, in a way that you want to learn it.
+Discovering more about course content can help you find a course that’ll teach what you want/need to learn, in a way that you want to learn it.

-Although different institutions may offer courses that provide students with the same qualifications – for example, a Bachelor of Science in Psychology or a Master of Arts in History – not all of them are created equally.
-Higher education subjects are vast and each course places special focus on specific areas within them – so what you’ll learn will depend on what modules are on offer.
+Although different institutions may offer courses that provide students with the same qualifications – for example, a Bachelor of Science in Psychology or a Master of Arts in History – not all courses are created equally.
+Higher education subjects are vast, and each course places special focus on specific areas within them – so what you’ll learn will depend on what modules are on offer.

-While you’ll be able to find information on modules and course content on the UCAS website, it’s also worth looking at each individual university’s website.
-They should have a specific page for each course they offer, where you’ll find a more in-depth breakdown of a course’s modules and how the teaching is structured.
+While you can find information on modules and course content on UCAS, it’s also worth looking at each university’s website.
+They should have an individual page for every course they offer, where you’ll find an in-depth breakdown of the modules and how the teaching is structured.

-Other things to look out for on the university’s web page include how the course is taught (through practical work, lectures, etc), how it’s assessed (through coursework, exams, etc), how many contact hours you’ll have, and whether or not there are work placement opportunities available.
+Other things to look out for on the university’s web page include how the course is taught (through practical work, lectures, etc), how it’s assessed (through coursework, exams, etc), how many contact hours you’ll have, and information about work placement opportunities.

 While UCAS and university websites are great resources for researching courses, it’s also worth looking into what others have to say about them.
 Whatuni is a really helpful website that collects course-specific reviews written by past and current students.